 A portion of our client business is sourced through advertising agencies and, in many cases, we contract with these agencies and not directly with the underlying client.
 Contracting with these agencies, which in certain cases have or may develop high-risk credit profiles, subjects us to greater credit risk than where we contract with clients directly.
 This credit risk may vary depending on the nature of an agency's aggregated client base.
-In the quarter ended March 31, 2012 we wrote off as bad debt of approximately \$1.4 million from an advertising agency whose business became insolvent.
+For the fiscal year ended June 30, 2012, we wrote off an account receivable as a bad debt of approximately \$1.4 million from an advertising agency which became insolvent.
 There can be no assurances that we will not experience similar bad debt in the future.
-Any such write-offs will negatively affect, potentially in a material way, the results of operation for the periods in which the write-offs occur.
+Any such write-offs could have a materially negative effect on our results of operations for the periods in which the write-offs occur.